tarcin00001-cloud/MbedO-Bugs/docs/BUG_SUBMISSION_GUIDE.md

 ## Purpose

-This document defines the standard process for reporting, documenting, and tracking defects identified within the Tarcin Simulation Platform.
+This document defines the standard process for reporting, documenting, and tracking defects identified within the Mbed0 Simulation Platform.

 Following a consistent bug reporting process helps engineers: